Rajpratik71/linux-manPages/tempfile.md

        --help Print a usage message on standard output and exit successfully.

        --version
-              Print  version information on standard output and exit success‐ fully.
+              Print version information on standard output and exit successfully.

 RETURN VALUES
        An exit status of 0 means the temporary file was created successfully.
 Any other exit status indicates an error.

 BUGS
-       Exclusive creation is not guaranteed when creating files on NFS parti‐ tions.  tempfile cannot make temporary directories.  tempfile is  dep‐ recated; you should use mktemp(1) instead.
+       Exclusive creation is not guaranteed when creating files on NFS partitions.  tempfile cannot make temporary directories.  tempfile is deprecated; you should use mktemp(1) instead.

 EXAMPLE
               #!/bin/sh